The $1$d nonlinear Schr\"odinger equation with a weighted $L^1$ potential: Linear estimates and improved local decay

 \begin{proof} One just needs to apply \eqref{eq:mPDO+} from Lemma \ref{lem:pseeasy} to the definition \eqref{decompphi} and \eqref{KR}.
 Note that we can replace $e^{i\lambda x}$ with $e^{-i\lambda x}$ in \eqref{eq:mPDO+} by taking complex conjugates. \end{proof}

-Next we will show some improved $L^2$ local/smoothing decay estimate for the (derivative) of the linear evolution.
+Next we will show some improved $L^2$ local/smoothing decays estimate for the (derivative) of the linear evolution.
 We will present separately the generic and non-generic cases for which we have different time-decay rates.